alencarandre/dog-walking-api/README.md

 ## Licence

-The app is available as open source under the terms of the MIT License.
+This app is available as open source under the terms of the MIT License.

 ## Author